Grass-block/Grass-block/README.md

 ### Introduction

 I come from Chinese Mainland/Beijing, 15 years old (junior three), gender: starfish.
-I like playig Minecraft, is a member of FlyBird Studio, work as the main developing and web design.
+I like playing Minecraft, is a member of FlyBird Studio, work as the main developing and web design.

 Current language: Java